-As explained earlier, alcohol has effects on sevral neurotransmitter systems and their combined regulation is in part, responsable for tolerance to alcohol:
+As explained earlier, alcohol has effects on several neurotransmitter systems and their combined regulation is in part, responsible for tolerance to alcohol:

-GLUTAMATE (NMDA): As alcohol inhibits or antagonizes this receptor, the expected response is upregulation.This means that NMDA receptors increase in number over chronic exposure to alcohol, making it less effective in it's action.
+As alcohol inhibits or antagonizes this receptor, the expected response is upregulation.This means that NMDA receptors increase in number over chronic exposure to alcohol, making it less effective in its action.

-DOPAMINE: Opposite to acute effects, animals that have been chronically expossed alcohol show severy reduced dopaminergic firing in the ventral tegmental area and nucleus accumbens, both areas being strongly involved in reward and pleasure.
+Opposite to acute effects, animals that have been chronically exposed alcohol show severely reduced dopaminergic firing in the ventral tegmental area and nucleus accumbens, both areas being strongly involved in reward and pleasure.

-ENDOGENOUS OPIOID SYSTEMS: Chronic alcohol consumption reduces gene expression responsable for endorphin and ankephalin release from the pituitary gland, causing chronic dysphoria and further tolerance tot he drug.
+Chronic alcohol consumption reduces gene expression responsible for endorphin and enkephalin release from the pituitary gland, causing chronic dysphoria and further tolerance tot he drug.

 5.3 BEHAVIORAL TOLERANCE